 Have your customers become your friends?

 Sure!
-You have!
 I like most of the customers—not everyone.
 You can’t like everyone, but most of them yes.
 I think they like me too.
 I’ve seen so many people come in—I’ve literally seen thousands of faces over the years, so many generations.
-They starting coming here in the ’60s—the Byrds, the Mama’s and the Papa’s, Frank Zappa and especially the Eagles.
+They started coming here in the ’60s—the Byrds, the Mama’s and the Papa’s, Frank Zappa and especially the Eagles.
 They came in all the time and would go back and forth between us and the Troubadour.
 Then they just never stopped coming in.

 Al Pacino, Harry Dean Stanton, who comes in very late, Dabney Coleman, Cameron Diaz, Elton John, Drew Barrymore—ever since she was a baby—a lot of popular musicians, sports figures, and neighborhood locals.
 Our restaurant still attracts a young crowd as well as older dedicated customers, and so many of them have become my friends.

 Speaking of the Eagles, did they write their song “Lyin’ Eyes” here at the restaurant?